This can help if:

-- want to know more about body image
+- You want to know more about body image

-- want to know ways of improving your body image
+- You want to learn how to improve your body image

 Body image is your attitude towards your body - how you see yourself, how you think and feel about the way you look and how you think others perceive you.
 Your body image can be influenced by your own beliefs and attitudes as well as those of society, the media and peer groups.

 An unhealthy body image is thinking your body is disgusting, unsightly or not good enough.
 For example, thinking that you look too fat even thought others tell you this is not true, thinking that you’re not pretty enough or muscular enough.
 It can also mean believing what you look like determines your value as a person.
 Someone with negative body image can become fixated on trying to change their actual body shape.

 A healthy body image is being comfortable in your own skin, being happy most of the time with the way you look, and feeling good with yourself.
 It’s about valuing who you are not what you look like.

 The media has a lot to do with unhealthy body image.
 We are bombarded daily with pictures of photo shopped bodies that are unrealistic and unobtainable and basically fake – and these can make you feel bad about your body in comparison.

 Other things that can influence body image include:

 - Friends or family